 There are eight focus areas for mechanical engineering students enrolled in the Master of Science Thesis program.
 Each has a unique curriculum.
 Click the links below for curriculum information on each focus area.

-To fulfill the Professional Development Program (PDP) requirement, you must attend a series of seminars/colloquiums and workshops.
+- Professional Development: 10 Professional Development Program (PDP) seminars must be completed during the course of the MS Thesis degree.
 More information on PDP requirements can be found in your individual student portal.

 - Written Thesis: The written thesis must comply with Graduate School rules and procedures in terms of format and submission and meet set deadlines.
 Students are required to submit the full written thesis electronically at the ProQuest website.

 - Thesis Defense: Students must pass a thesis defense, which is a final examination on the thesis and related topics.
 In the defense, students are expected to explain their research clearly and concisely and to discuss how it relates to other research in the field.
 This is an opportunity for recognition of completed MS Thesis research.
 It is also an opportunity for discussion and formal evaluation of the thesis.
 The thesis defense may occur before or after the final electronic submission of the written thesis to the Graduate School but must take place prior to the end of the final semester.